 As a result, racetams are not legal dietary supplements in the US, they aren't a controlled substance and do not occur naturally, nor are they derivatives of natural substances.

-Marketed as a weight-loss drug which is banned in the US but available in neighboring Mexico.
+Marketed as a weight-loss drug that is banned in the US but available in neighboring Mexico.

 The use of redotex has resulted in a number of people being referred to poison centers and can be potentially toxic to the user.